code4it-dev/c4it-hugo/content/article/2022/072-postgres-crud-operations-npgsql/index.md

 ---
 title: CRUD operations on PostgreSQL using C# and Npgsql
 date: 2022-02-01
+url: /blog/postgres-crud-operations-npgsql
+draft: false
+categories:
+  - Blog
 tags:
   - CSharp
   - Database
   - SQL
   - PostgreSQL
 toc: true
-url: /blog/postgres-crud-operations-npgsql
-categories:
-  - Blog
 summary: Once we have a Postgres instance running, we can perform operations on it.
 We will use Npgsql to query a Postgres instance with C#
+images:
+  - /blog/postgres-crud-operations-npgsql/featuredImage.png
 ---

 PostgreSQL is one of the most famous relational databases.
 It has got tons of features, and it is open source.